Places

 Gotokuji·¥¥

-Colorful funky vintage in Gotokuji.
+Colorful funky vintage store in Gotokuji.
 Unique compared to a lot of the shops in Tokyo.
+Carries clothes and jewelry.

 Skip It IfYou shop neutrals only.